 …but, since we have no Internet access (thanks for nothing, again, AT&T) we can’t look that up either and have no electronic maps as well.
 We’ll worry about that when we are about ready to leave which, considering our water situation had better be the day after tomorrow.

 On our last day we putz about cleaning and packing up slowly and inefficiently.
 The violent back and forth rocking of the bike up top getting to the cabin has finished off the bike rack and our carefully figured out packing scheme has been thrown into turmoil as now the bike will have to go inside the shell with our other stuff.
 Luckily the bike rack was a hand-me-down from a friend and it was actually a pair of them so I have a spare in storage in Glendale.
 It’s a great rack for on road driving but obviously not for off-roading so we will have to look into another option, probably one attached to our tow hitch.
 This will also have the added benefit of being more aerodynamic than the sail-like option that we now have.
 We’ll look at those options once we get back on the Net 😉

 With some careful planning and placement we get everything into the Tacoma.
 We take one last look around to make sure we have not left anything behind that we did not mean to.
-We purposefully left some of the magazines and books we finished, a used roll of toilet paper (well, not used, partially depleted) and some paper towels.
-Once the guest book has a new entry from and about us we load up and head back out on the trail. out of the Wilderness Refuge and back to civilization.
-That though is a story better left for our next blog entry.
+We purposefully left some of the magazines and books we finished, a used roll of toilet paper (well, not used, partly depleted) and some paper towels.
+Once the guest book has a new entry from and about us we load up and head back out on the trail, out of the Wilderness Refuge and back to civilization.
+That though is a story better left for our next post.